Rolel/DSBClone/README.md

   * Virtua Racing
   * Wing Wars

-*Please note that Virtua Racing, Virtua Fighter, Wing War & Star Wars Arcade use DSB1 with an addon board in charge of playing sounds.
+*Please note that Daytona USA, Virtua Racing, Virtua Fighter, Wing War & Star Wars Arcade use DSB1 with an addon board in charge of playing sounds.
 The DSBclone doesn't handle this.
 As a result I suggest you avoid clone for such games and **DSB1 support is disabled by default in source code**.*

 * Second version (DSB2):
   * Daytona 2